-Assumption Level Justification Land Uses A1 / A2 / A3 / D1 / Sui Generis Identified during August 2019 site visit; assumed 50% A1 and 50% A3 of future units based on existing trends based on evidence of current uses on the High Street.
-Employment densities As per guidance Employment densities are based on those presented in HCA (2015) Employment Densities Guide 13 .
+Assumption omething Assum Level Justification Land Uses A1 / A2 / A3 / D1 / Sui Generis Identified during August 2019 site visit; assumed 50% A1 and 50% A3 of future units based on existing trends based on evidence of current uses on the High Street.
+Employment densities As per guidance Employment densities are based on those presented in HCA (2015) Employment Densities Guide .
 These employment densities are a key input in driving these gross jobs figures.
 There was no further information available at this time with regards the density of development.
 Occupancy rate 100% Modelling based on a conservative four units in the immediate vicinity of the physical interventions becoming occupied in the first 5 year phase of development.
 These units were chosen because of their proximity to the public realm, wayfinding and place making interventions.
 Evidence of success of similar schemes elsewhere are set out in the Strategic Case.
 Composite multiplier 1.44 In the absence of any detailed information regarding staff salaries or supplier expenditure, a composite multiplier value of 1.44 has been applied.
-This is based on the regional level ready reckoner from the HCA's Additionality Guide 14 .
-GVA per worker £23,813 - £44,548 Based on review of GVA per filled worker figures for UK, regional and NUTS3 level (Southend-on-Sea) 15 , a GVA per filled worker figure of £23,813 has been applied for all potential restaurant or café sites.
+This is based on the regional level ready reckoner from the HCA's Additionality Guide .
+GVA per worker £23,813 - £44,548 Based on review of GVA per filled worker figures for UK, regional and NUTS3 level (Southend-on-Sea) , a GVA per filled worker figure of £23,813 has been applied for all potential restaurant or café sites.
 This is the GVA productivity for broad sector I: Accommodation and Food Service Activities.
 A GVA per filled worker figure of £44,548 has been applied for all potential retail sites.
 This is the GVA productivity for broad sector G: Wholesale and Retail Trade.
 Displacement 25% A conservative number of units (4) have been identified as likely to become occupied in this scenario - these businesses will most likely already be seeking to move to the town centre, and the interventions will encourage that move.
 There is however a small chance that this activity will be displaced from a nearby town centre and therefore not deliver net additional benefits to the SELEP economy.
 The 2014 HCA Additionality Guide advises 25% as a low level of displacement and that has been applied here.
 Leakage 11% Based on travel to work flows in the SELEP area approximately 11% of SELEP jobs are filled by non SELEP residents.
 Therefore, leakage is expected to be relatively low.
 Deadweight 25% Rising historic vacancy rates demonstrate that there is a lack of market demand for vacant units on the High Street.
 Therefore, it is unlikely that a large proportion of the economic activity modelled in this scenario 'would have happened anyway'.
 As such, an assumption of 25% deadweight is applied here in line with the 2014 HCA Additionality Guide value for low level of deadweight.
-Total benefit DS benefits + safeguarded jobs lost in the DN benefits Benefits associated with the safeguarded jobs from the Do Something scenario, plus marginal benefits from vacant units becoming occupied Appraisal period 10 years A 10-year appraisal period starting from the first year of cost incurred 2019/2020 running to 2029/30, a conservative estimate to reflect the likely period such benefits will last for.
-Appraisal start 2019/2020 This is the first year costs are anticipated to start, with benefits year anticipated to start from 2020/2021 onwards Price base year 2018/2019 Benefits and costs are based on FY 2018/2019 prices.
+Total benefit DS benefits + safeguarded jobs lost in the DN benefits Benefits associated with the safeguarded jobs from the Do Something scenario, plus marginal benefits from vacant units becoming occupied Appraisal period 10 years A 10-year appraisal period starting from the first year of cost incurred 2019/2020 running to 2029/30, A 10-year appraisal period (2019-2030), a conservative estimate to reflect the likely period such benefits will last for.

-HCA (2015) Employment Densities Guide

-HCA (2014) Additionality Guide

-ONS, GVA (B) per filled worker by sector and region, 2018.
+&lt;sup>13 HCA (2015) Employment Densities Guide HCA (2014) Additionality Guide ONS, GVA (B) per filled worker by sector and region, 2018.